Skip to main content

 from presidio_anonymizer.entities import OperatorConfig

-# Let's build a custom class for generating fake data that will extend Faker
+# A custom class for generating fake data that extends Faker

 class my_faker(Faker):